 The Nissan Leaf is a compact, fully-electric five-door hatchback currently in its second generation.
-It was the first fully-electric, mass-market vehicle from a major automaker when it debuted for the 2010 model year.
-Since then it's become the world's best-selling mass-market EV.
+It was the first mass-market fully-electric car from a major automaker when it debuted for the 2010 model year.
+Since then it has become the world's best-selling mass-market EV.

 2018 - Present Nissan LEAF (ZE1 2nd Generation)

 The new generation of Nissan Leaf debuted in 2017 for the 2018 model year.
 It featured the same compact, five-door hatchback layout as its predecessor and remains front-wheel-drive.

 Base models of the Leaf are powered by a 148 horsepower synchronous electric motor with a single-speed transmission.
 The battery was now a 40 kWh lithium-ion battery pack with an official EPA range of 151 miles on a single charge.

 Nissan gave this second generation a thorough redesign, chipping away at the first model’s rounded shape and giving it sharper lines and a lower roof profile.

 This Leaf also has Nissan’s optional ProPilot system.
-It’s a driver-assist system that can help keep the vehicle in its lane and can use adaptive cruise control to stay a set distance from the vehicle in front of it — without driver interference.
+It’s a driver-assist system that can help keep the vehicle in its lane and can use the adaptive cruise control to stay a set distance from the vehicle in front of it — without driver interference.
 If the vehicle in front begins braking, the system will also brake and even come to a complete stop if necessary for a much easier driving experience.

 Another driver-assist feature is the e-Pedal, which applies regenerative braking force when the driver takes their foot off the gas pedal, slowing the car down.
 This allows the driver to essentially do one-foot driving around town.